dawoodxp97/CTR/README.md

   <h1> CTR Chat Application</h1>
-CTR Chat Application is a Full Stack Chat Application (MERN) with complete functionality like Real-Time messaging.
+CTR Chat Application is a Full Stack Chat Application with complete functionality like Real-Time messaging.
   <br>

   <a href="https://ctr-chat.web.app/"> Live Demo </a>